UtrechtUniversity/research-engineering/README.md

 - We also offer **short-term engineering** support as a free service.
 During a period of a few months, you will have regular meetings with one or two Research Engineers, with the aim of developing a proof-of-concept or exploring a new method for your research.
 - **Long-term support** is possible and can be tailored to your project, provided that funding is available for our services.
 We can also help you write the technical aspect of your grant proposal, in which our support is included.

-Due to our limited capacity, our engineering support in your project cannot be guaranteed.
+Due to our limited capacity, our support in your project cannot be guaranteed.
 Our aim is to help researchers throughout Utrecht University and to keep innovating as a team, so we select our projects accordingly.
 We give priority to projects that align with the Utrecht University [mission and vision](https://www.uu.nl/en/organisation/profile/mission-and-strategy) to work towards a better world.

 ### Contact